Andrekukshinov/contribution_mjs/goal/basicSyntax/basicSyntax.md

    For lengthy variables names that has more than one words do it like this: int smallNumber; int bigNumber;
    (start the following word with capital letter).
 4) Variable names are case sensitive in Java, which means that number and nUmber - are different variables.

+Tasks:
+1) Create 3 int variables with names: first, second, third.
+Initialize them with values = 1, 10, 100.
+Make console outputs for all of them on one line (with no spaces between)
+2) Declare another 3 variables: linkToFirst, linkToSecond, linkToThird.
+Make console output of 3 initial vars(first, second, third) on the new line.
+Initialize vars  linkToFirst, linkToSecond, linkToThird with the variables first, second, third.
+Reassign (first, second, third) with the : 15, 6, 4.
+And write to console all the variables.

 ##Java primitives